The Edit | Skincare Blog

 Celligent® was developed after the 2017 Nobel Prize in Physiology or Medicine for research on circadian rhythms.
 It counteracts several of the adverse effects of UV radiation, including DNA and cell damage.

-What sunscreen is best for different skin types?
+What broad-spectrum sunscreen is best for different skin types?

 Choosing the right sunscreen for specific skin types means knowing every skin’s wants and needs.
 What works for one skin type may not work for another.